CONSCIOUS FAMILY AGREEMENTS

 Our Family in Two Homes is a comprehensive Workbook for each of you to complete privately – on your own time.
 The Workbook will help you better prepare for the discussions you need to have in joint mediation sessions, including exercises to help you understand your communication and conflict challenges, your shared values and even your “money personality".

 The resource package includes

 An individual meeting (usually 60 - 90 minutes) with me and each of person separately, so they can confidentially express their needs and concerns, ask questions about the mediation process and prepare for the joint mediation sessions.

 Two joint mediation session (both spouses + me) - usually 2 – 2.5 hours each- where we will work together to redesign their family in two homes and create their co-parenting touchstone and process for addressing change

-At the end of the second joint mediation session, we will next steps.
-This may be connecting you to a drafting attorney if you don't have one, or we can schedule additional mediation time if needed, and work out an additional flat rate, or another payment plan.
+At the end of the second joint mediation session, we will discuss next steps.
+This may be connecting you to a drafting attorney if you don't have one or answering questions about the online court forms.
+We can also schedule additional mediation time if needed, and work out an additional flat rate, or another payment plan.

 Iowa ethics rules do not allow mediators to draft documents for court.